Timba Harris

 Timba Harris (born September 21, 1977) is a violinist, violist, trumpet player, and composer.
-He is an active touring and recording member of Trey Spruance's Secret Chiefs 3, a founding member of the band Estradasphere, and one half of the electroacoustic chamber duo Probosci.
+He is an active touring and recording member of Secret Chiefs 3, Extra Life, and Alora Crucible; a founding member of the bands Ultraphauna and Estradasphere; and one half of the electroacoustic chamber duo Probosci.
 His large ensemble works have been recorded for John Zorn's Tzadik Records, and his playing and orchestral arrangements can be found on recordings throughout the experimental rock world and on video games and film.
 Harris has performed in theaters, halls, clubs, and festivals in over 45 countries throughout North America, South America, Europe, the Middle East, Asia, and Australia.
 He has been based in several locations during his career, including Los Angeles, Santa Cruz, Seattle, New York, England, and France.

 Biography

 Early life

 Timothy "Timba" Bruce Harris was born in 1977 in Burbank, California.
 During his childhood and teenage years, he studied and performed classical music, percussion, wind ensemble music and played iconic rock clubs on the Sunset Strip in Hollywood with his heavy metal band Insanity.

 From 1995 to 2000, he attended the University of California, Santa Cruz, studying trumpet performance and violin performance, the latter under Roy Malan.
 Here he formed the band Estradasphere with schoolmates, which became his first international touring ensemble and led to working relationships with the larger professional worlds of contemporary classical music, avant-garde jazz, and experimental rock.